Kurt-von-Laven/java-script-lib/README.md

 Inserts the given key, value pair in the subtree rooted at this node.
 Creates a new node with the given key and value and inserts it in the appropriate position.
+Returns the created node.
 Throws an exception if the given key is already in this subtree.

 #### remove()